 Leslie Meigs, 26, doesn’t strike people as someone who came within inches of death from meningitis.
 However, her story reveals a long and painful journey spanning nearly 20 years.

-When she was eight, the Texas native one day began feeling ill.
+One day when she was eight, the Texas native fell ill.
 Everyone assumed that it was the flu.

 “Long story short, that night I was life-flighted to Texas Children’s Hospital and put on a ventilator,” she says.
 “They put me into a drug-induced coma for two months.
 There was a point where my brain function was almost completely gone, and the hospital had voted to go ahead and stop life support.”